 So what’s advertising doing for you?
 This is a tough question to answer if you’re not keeping tabs on return.
 To help break down cost metrics, ensure that you are keeping traffic reports to understand which demographics are driven by each specific source.
 This will help you to understand cost per lead, which requires looking at dollars spent relative to inquiries received.
 If a traffic report tells you that signage received 14 calls in a week while print attracted just one, start thinking about re-jigging the print ad.
 If after a few weeks inquiries haven’t picked up, implement the ad change or consider another source altogether.
 Remember, one lead can pay for the ad it came from.

 When it comes to advertising your rental properties, patience is the key to filling vacancies.
 Determine your budget, find your audience and experiment with a range of resources until you find your niche.

 Written in collaboration with the Marketing and Communications team at Greenwin Property Management: offering safe and vibrant rental apartments for all budgets in central and eastern Canada.
 Read more about apartments for rent, industry news and upcoming events in the community by visiting Greenwin’s blog and news page (www.greenwinpm.com).
 Join the conversation on Twitter (@GreenwinPM) and Facebook (facebook.com/GreenwinPM).

-This entry was posted on Friday, December 10th, 2010 at 3:25 am and is filed under Marketing, Renting, Social Media.
+This entry was posted on December 10, 2010 at 3:25 am by and is filed under Marketing, Renting, Social Media.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.